 No, mortgage life insurance isn’t mandatory in Canada.
 But getting life insurance is a good idea – especially if you have a family that would struggle to pay the bills without your income.

-In some cases, you might have to buy a different type of mortgage insurance coverage that protects the bank if you default.
-Mortgage default, or CMHC insurance, is required when you have a down payment of less than 20% or when you or the property fall short of the bank's lending criteria.
+In some cases, you might still need to buy a different type of mortgage insurance coverage that protects the bank if you default.
+CMHC insurance, which is required when you have a down payment of less than 20% or when you or the property fall short of the bank's lending criteria.

 If you're thinking about investing in life insurance to protect your loved ones, compare life insurance quotes online to find out how much you could save.